NCCA/programming-assignment-merlin-cg/README.md

 # OpenGL terrain erosion (chosen idea)

 ## Base noise generation
+I hope to not spend too long on the noise generation as I already have scripted something like this in maya python.

 Applied vertical perlin noise (fractal) on my vertex array.
 Next step is to build a VAO from this.
 ![image](https://github.com/user-attachments/assets/c4078c79-37fa-4614-a425-e48d06364d7a)